prakharmrsl/easypcceo.github.io/pages/how-much-should-you-spend-gaming-pc.md

 ![1440p gaming rig](/img/how-much-should-you-spend-gaming-pc/1440p-gaming-rig.jpg){: .img-right .img-small}

 The next two resolutions are where we will see our highest numbers yet.
 Don’t expect to have a traditional “budget” build if you want to play your new games anywhere this luxuriously.

+If you want to game in 1440p, you'll need to spend at least $1,000 on a gaming PC, but that's just the minimum.
+You'd be better off shelling out $1,200 for a gaming PC, and that's before any other peripherals.

 Building for 1440p gaming will always exceed $1,000USD, and there’s no doubt about it.
 When you’re playing at this high of a resolution you want 60fps, and 1440p ain’t no pushover when it comes to minimum specs.